Brining

 Directions

-• For salmon and overnight chicken brining, use the 3% brine solution.
+• For overnight chicken brining, use the 3% brine solution.

 • Whole Chicken: 5 hours